 Transferring to NDNU

 You’ll fit right in.
 Transfer students make up nearly half of the entering undergraduate class, and we offer special transfer orientation programs.
 Most students will have a few general education classes to complete when they transfer in.
-Many students take both major and core curriculum courses each year, and your advisor will work out a schedule to make sure you graduate on time.
+Many take both major and core curriculum courses each year.
+Your advisor will work out a schedule to make sure you graduate on time.

 • You can transfer with any number of units.
 There is no minimum.